 The Koro Sun Resort is just a 15-minute ride from Savusavu’s airport and travellers love the scenic beauty of the hills, rainforests and the pale blue waters of the Pacific on either side of the road.

-The resort is ideally situated between the slopes of a rainforest and the white sand beach.
-There is a picturesque jetty, protected by a line of overwater villas and the resort prides itself on a host of land and water-based activities – especially diving.
-Koro has a fully-certified dive shop which teaches new enthusiasts to learn diving and several dive sites where divers can come face-to-face with pods of dolphins, gloriously beautiful soft coral reefs.
+The resort is ideally situated between the slopes of a lush rainforest and the white sand beach.
+There is a picturesque jetty, with a line of overwater villas and the resort prides itself on a host of land and water-based activities – especially diving.
+Koro has a fully-certified dive shop which teaches new enthusiasts to learn diving and several dive sites where divers can come face-to-face with pods of dolphins and healthy soft coral reefs.
 Travellers also have a choice of two beaches, (one of them private) to sun, snorkel and swim.
 There is a nine-hole golf course for fun, as well as tennis courts.
-However, the adventurous can hike up to the magnificent Vuodomo Waterfalls, kayak on the Salt River or go for hikes in the woodlands.
-Of course, we would also suggest experiencing the warm Fijian hospitality during a traditional village visit.
-Also, the Koro Sun Resort has no less than three huge freshwater pools.
+However, the adventurous can hike up to the magnificent Vuodomo Waterfalls, kayak on the Salt River or go for hikes in the nearby woodlands.
+Plus, the Koro Sun Resort has no less than three huge freshwater pools.

-The resort offers travellers a large choice in accommodation.
+The resort offers travellers a large choice in accommodations.
 There are three sites around which the villas and bures/rooms are located – in the resort gardens, nestled in the hills or situated around the water’s edge.
 Koro also offers its guests the choice to stay in a ‘floating bure’ or a two-storey treetop bure.
 From cosy garden bures for couples to the massive five-bedroom Mountain Top Villa overlooking the resort, Koro has something for every type of traveller.